syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 ### Adding column to DataGrid

-You can add a column to the DataGrid at runtime by adding instance of a `DataGridColumn` to the `SfDataGrid.Columns` collection.
+You can add a column to the DataGrid at runtime by adding an instance of a `DataGridColumn` to the `SfDataGrid.Columns` collection.

 {% tabs %}
 {% highlight c# %}